Duty, Motive, and the Lotus Leaf Principle

 2. Redefining Purity: The Lotus Leaf Principle (Bhagavad Gita 5.10)

-The mother’s rigid stance often stems from a profound fear of karma—the dread of “sinful reactions” attached to handling material things she now deems impure.
 However, Bhagavad Gita 5.10 offers a powerful shield for the seeker: the Lotus Leaf Principle.
 Just as a lotus leaf remains perfectly dry while floating in the water, a person who performs their duty without personal attachment remains “spiritually untouched” by the material world.
+Only positive karma ensues.

 Feature | Material Purity (External Rules) | Spiritual Purity (Internal Motive) |